GrzegorzKozub/toys/CALIBRATE.md

 - Average neutral error = 0.675277 deltaE
 - Log noted "Black point device hack is enabled" (DisplayCAL/Argyll's built-in workaround for the i1d3/HL near-black weakness).

-Run 2 is the better result overall: white point error improved substantially (0.67 -> 0.20 dE) from actually doing the RGB white balance step.
+Run 2 improved white point error substantially (0.67 -> 0.20 dE) from actually doing the RGB white balance step.
 The large max neutral error jump (1.55 -> 15.26 dE) is not a regression - it's measured at ~0.56% of white (~0.67 nits, essentially true black), which run 1 never actually reached because its wrong 100% black output offset artificially raised the floor and masked the Display Plus HL's known near-black sensor weakness (see "Known risk" above).
 A large color error at that luminance level is below normal visual perception and consistent with the accepted hardware limitation, not a new problem.

+Run 3 (White level drift compensation enabled, per section 3 fix above):

+- Brightness error = -1.255209 cd/m2 (is 118.744791, should be 120.000000)
+- White point error = 0.278570 deltaE
+- Maximum neutral error (@ 0.194481) = 1.151258 deltaE
+- Average neutral error = 0.521954 deltaE
+- White drift was 0.636150 deltaE - confirms White level drift compensation is actively measuring and correcting for real OLED ABL/thermal drift during the run, not a no-op.
+- Instrument reported "No distinct refresh period" during setup (a pre-run diagnostic on a separate attempt logged an odd 38.9 Hz refresh reading - given this run's clean result, that number looks like measurement noise rather than a real timing problem, and isn't worth chasing further).

+**Run 3 is the best result so far**: best average neutral error (0.52 dE) and best max neutral error (1.15 dE, back at the mid-tone patch rather than run 2's near-black sensor-noise spike) of the three runs.
+White point error (0.28 dE) is close behind run 2's best-of-three 0.20 dE.
+Brightness error (-1.26 cd/m2, ~1% off 120 nit target) is the worst of the three but still imperceptible in practice.
+This is the run to keep.

 ### Alternative path: sRGB (clamped) - for the record, not actively maintained